 RMS is rolling out the biggest pipeline of products in our history this year, with no signs of slowing in 2017.
-It’s not just the wide range of regions and perils, it’s also about introducing change environments such as portfolio management with RMS(one) to make decision making easier for our customers when incorporating new views of risk.
 It is vital that our customers can quickly adopt and then benefit from a great user experience with these solutions, to make a positive impact within their businesses.

 It’s this combination of explaining new model developments and the ways to adopt new views of risk that we will be focusing on in 60+ sessions at Exceedance.
 Even if you know what’s coming up with RMS from a high-level perspective, with a team of over fifty scientists and modelers at Exceedance, we will help to place everything together – perils, regions, and deployment – to benefit everyone within a team managing risk.
 To illustrate, let’s just take three of the main perils that we will cover and list some of the highlights: